cosmos/sdk-tutorials/tutorials/5-docker-intro/index.md

 ...
 ```

-All stopped and exited.
+All have stopped and exited.
 When you create a container, it is not removed by default so it can be reused (see `docker exec --help`).
-For now, you will clean up these pointless containers (if you have containers that are not part of this introduction, do not run the command):
+For now, you should clean up these pointless containers (**however**, if you have containers that are not part of this introduction, do not run the command):

 ```sh
 $ docker container prune
 ```

-Having a ton of stopped containers is not ideal, which is why when you want to run a container for a single command, the practice is to add `--rm`, like so:
+Having many stopped containers is not ideal, which is why when you want to run a container for a single command the practice is to add `--rm`, like so:

 ```sh
 $ docker run --rm -it -v $(pwd):/root/temp -w /root/temp node:lts-slim test.js
 ```

+Including `--rm` automatically removes the container at the moment it is stopped and exited.
 You can confirm that there are no remaining containers.

 What about the images?